nxmoulleb/block-crawler/README.md

 Relayer Technical
 ===============================
 ## Overview
 The python file `block_crawler.py` contains the code to create a table, populate it with data about etherium transactions, and prints the resulting table.
+The program was tested with a local SQLite3 database but supports postgreSQL URI.

 `sql_query.py` finds the block with the maximum amount of etherium traded from the time 2024-01-01 00:00:00 to 2024-01-01 00:30:00 (1704067200 to 1704069000 in epoch unix form).